 The Cancer Prevention Interdisciplinary Education Program (CPIP) is a National Cancer Institute - funded education program that builds on the focus and expertise of cancer prevention interdisciplinary research at Purdue University.
 The program provides support for four graduate fellowships and 10 undergraduate to participate in the internship program.

 The CPIP is an undergraduate and graduate interdisciplinary program in cancer prevention designed to:

 Application submission is open for the Purdue Cancer Prevention Internship Program graduate student fellowships.
-Fellowships are available to fund 1 year stipend, beginning in June 2104, and tuition to predoctoral students who have cancer prevention as a focus of their dissertation research.
+Fellowships are available to fund 1 year stipend, beginning in June 2104, and tuition to predoctoral students who have cancer prevention as a focus of their dissertation research, from either the college of Health and Human Science or Liberal Arts.
 The internship includes curricular and extracurricular requirements to introduce students to cross discipline approaches to cancer prevention research and to enhance abilities in interdisciplinary communication and research teams.

-Application deadline is April 8, 2014.
-All required documents should be sent as a single PDF to Kris Swank (firstname.lastname@example.org), and letters of reference sent directly to Kris.
+Application deadline will be announced in early 2015.
+All required documents should be sent as a single PDF to Kris Swank (email@example.com), and letters of reference sent directly to Kris.
 Click here for instructions and forms.
 Applications can only be from the college of Health and Human Sciences or the college of Liberal Arts.

 Undergraduates that will create a new pool of scientists who will effectively address research problems in cancer prevention.
 This program will be administered through the Discovery Undergraduate Research Internship (DURI) program.
 See http://discoverypark.itap.purdue.edu/learningcenter/cpip/ for deadline on project submission by faculty and student application process.